shuti491/photoAlbum/README.md

 # PhotoAlbum
 Created with CodeSandbox

-displays list of images.
-On click of images displays the zoomed view of image
+displays list of images on a slider.
+Move right or left to see the images On click of images displays the zoomed view of image.